Skip to content

 Every run leaves evidence.

-Assertions with real exit codes, structured diffs between steps, annotated screenshots, replayable recordings.
+Assertions with real exit codes, structured diffs between steps, annotated screenshots, replayable recordings — all captured locally.
 When a run fails, you open the evidence — you don’t reproduce the failure.

 $ bl expect url contains "/done"